 If someone really likes your email/video they may forward it to a friend.

 If their friend’s contact information isn’t stored in your marketing automation or customer relationship management system, you’ll want to make sure there’s some way for this new contact to put up their hand and request more information.

 Vidyard offers email gates that can be added before the video plays and customizable calls-to-action that follow the video wherever it’s viewed.
-Optimizations like this can help you capture lead data anywhere your video goes, and it’s important to have this sort of strategy for capturing information from viewers who want to self-identify as interested prospects.
+Optimizations like these can help you capture lead data anywhere your video goes, and it’s important to have this sort of strategy for capturing information from viewers who want to self-identify as interested prospects.

 Easily Creating Video for Email

-Oh the places your video will go!
+Oh, the places your video will go!

 What if someone likes your content so much that they publish it elsewhere (blog, press, social media etc.)?
 Or if they use your video within re-published content?
 Well, the same functionality will apply.
 You still get all the data, lead generation, and the built-in calls to action regardless of where your video ends up out on the Internet.
 This applies to YouTube annotations as well as Vidyard’s calls-to-action.

 If you’ve decided to go video in your email campaigns, how’s it working?
 How are you tracking your success?
 What’s your average click-through rate when you include videos?
 Tell me in the comments below – I’d love to hear about what’s working and if you find these tips helpful!